sonkin/EmployeesByChatGPT/README.md

 - Unit test for MVC controller with use of Mockito
 - Cucumber BDD test

-See the complete list of requests in ChatGPT.txt
+See the complete list of requests to Chat GPT in a file ChatGPT.txt